-UNSW is a member of the IMNIS Program Mentoring which connects motivated second and third year PhD students and early career post-doctoral fellows (mentees) in science, technology, engineering and mathematics (STEM) with outstanding industry leaders (mentors) in a one-year industry mentoring program.
-Current PhD students wanting to build their skills, networks and understanding of their future opportunities can enquire https://research.unsw.edu.au/career-and-development
+UNSW is a member of the IMNIS Program Mentoring which connects motivated second and third year PhD students and early career post-doctoral fellows (mentees) in science, technology, engineering and mathematics (STEM) with influential, high-level industry leaders (mentors) in a one-year industry mentoring and professional development program.

 Australian Postgraduate Research Intern (APR.Intern) is Australia’s only national PhD internship program spanning all sectors and disciplines.
 Supported by the Australian Government Department of Education, Skills and Employment and MTPConnect’s Researcher Exchange and Development within Industry (REDI) initiative, the program connects PhD students with industry through short-term paid research projects, empowering students to thrive in a practical research environment.
 For businesses, APR.Intern is a platform to access Australia’s brightest research talent and tap into new worlds of innovation.
 Learn more about the experience of BABS PhD students here and read this testimonial from BABS PhD student here.

 UNSW is a founding shareholder of Cicada Innovations, Australia’s pioneer deep tech incubator which supports aspiring entrepreneurs and employees of start-ups and deep tech innovators to validate, commercialise and scale high impact technologies globally.
 Seminars, workshops, mentoring and networking events are available.
 Cicada also supports the Emerge tech & STEM Careers Expo for students. https://www.cicadainnovations.com/emerge2020